Zechiax/Modrinth.Net/README.md

 - If the API call was unsuccessful, the client will throw an `ModrinthApiException` exception
 - This will be thrown if the API call return non-200 status code, or if the response body is not valid JSON
-- This approach will be revisited in future versions

 ```csharp
 using Modrinth;